mukul29/i3blocks-contrib/shutdown_menu/README.md

 bindsym Control+Mod1+Delete exec $SCRIPTDIR/shutdown_menu
 ```

-For the i3blocks label to use, we recommend FontAwesome's
+For the i3blocks label to use, we recommend Font Awesome 5 Free's
 [power-off][power-off] icon.